Blog

 Transits, Patterns, and the Collective Unconscious

 Full Moons illuminate.
 They don’t create new problems.
-They flood the room with light and show you what was already there.
-In Libra, that means relationships, agreements, compromises, and every place where you’ve been smoothing things over instead of saying what you actually think.
+They flood the room with light and show what was already there.
+In Libra, that tends to mean relationships, agreements, compromises, and the places where smoothing has stood in for saying.

 This one has teeth.
-Jupiter in Cancer at 15 degrees squares both the Sun and the Moon, forming a T-square that amplifies everything.
-The pressure point isn’t subtle.
-Wherever you’ve been performing balance, pretending equilibrium, or absorbing someone else’s discomfort to keep things pleasant, this Full Moon is asking you to stop.
+Jupiter in Cancer at 15° squares both the Sun and the Moon, forming a T-square that amplifies the configuration.
+The pressure isn’t subtle.
+The pattern surfaces most clearly where balance has been performed, where equilibrium has been pretended, where someone else’s discomfort has been absorbed to keep the room pleasant.

 Libra is the sign of the other.
 Not “other” in the abstract, but the specific people you’ve shaped yourself around.
 The partner, the friend, the family member, the colleague whose approval you’ve been calibrating your behavior to maintain.
 Full Moons in Libra expose the gap between who you are when you’re alone and who you become in the presence of certain people.